Medical Malpractice Lawyers in Pensacola

 You trust they will not provide substandard care and certainly not care that makes your condition worse.
 Unfortunately, every year more Americans die as a result of medical malpractice than die in automobile accidents.

-We have been handling medical malpractice claims in the Pensacola area since 1955, and have earned a reputation as one of the most successful personal injury law firms in the nation, winning more than $3 billion dollars in jury verdicts and settlements.
+We have been handling medical malpractice claims throughout the country since 1955 and have earned a reputation as one of the most successful law firms in the nation, winning more than $30 billion dollars in jury verdicts and settlements.

 What is Medical Malpractice

 Medical malpractice occurs when a healthcare provider fails to deliver the level of care that is keeping with accepted medical practices and procedures.
 The error can result from a hospital, physician, nurse, pharmacist, technician or anyone else involved in the chain of providing healthcare.

 - Anesthesia Errors

 - Failure to Diagnose a Medical Condition or Making an Incorrect Diagnosis

 - Failure to Make Use of Technology or Order Appropriate Tests